ryppl/__legacy/doc/workflows.rst

 Packaging / Release
 ===================

-* Releasability overview (email)
+.. admonition:: WRITEME

+  Requirements:

   * Automatically notify maintainers of breakage (email).
 Show test /failures/
   * Nightly Auto-tagged releasable branch for each library
   * Continuous testing of the release branch
   * Make binaries

 .. [#siteclone] If the official repository is hosted on Gitorious_ or
     GitHub_, these instructions will include directions for cloning